agama-project/agama-project.github.io/docs/user/reference/cli.md

 ## `agama download`

-Download file from a given (AutoYaST) URL
+Download file from a given (AutoYaST) URL.

 The purpose of this command is to download files using AutoYaST supported schemas (e.g. device://).
 It can be used to download additional scripts, configuration files and so on.
 You can use it for